Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-Next, in \autoref{brss3} we list the decay branching fractions of the different excitations of $S_3$ for three benchmark points.
-We find that $S^{4/3}_3$ decays to $s\, \mu$ with 100\% branching ratio for BP1 and BP2 and to $b\, \mu$ states with 100\% branching ratio for BP3.
-Now for $S^{2/3}_3$, both $c\, \mu$ and $s\nu_\mu$ share 50\% branching ratios for BP1 and BP2, whereas, for BP3 it decays to $t\, \mu$ and $b\nu_\mu$ states each with 50\% branching fractions.
-The component $S^{1/3}_3$ decays completely (100\% branching fraction) to $c\nu_\mu$ for BP1 and BP2, and for BP3 it decays to $t\nu_\mu$ states with 100\% branching ratio.
+Next, in \autoref{brss3} we list the decay branching fractions of the different excitations of $S_3$ for the first two benchmark points.
+We find that $S^{4/3}_3$ decays to $s\, \mu$ with 100\% branching ratio for BP1 and BP2.
+Again, in both the BPs, the modes $c\, \mu$ and $s\nu_\mu$ share 50\% branching ratios for $S^{1/3}_3$.
+The component $S^{2/3}_3$ decays completely (100\% branching fraction) to $c\nu_\mu$ for BP1 and BP2 as well.
+The decay branching ratios in BP3 for the lepton flavour violating decays will be separately discussed in \autoref{sec:lfv}.